basho/basho_docs/source/languages/en/riak/dev/advanced/commit-hooks.md

 bucket.set_property('postcommit', { 'mod': 'log_object', 'fun': 'log' })
 ```

-Check that the bucket has your post-commit hook listed in its properties.
+Check that the bucket has your post-commit hook listed in its properties:

 ```curl
 curl localhost:8098/buckets/updates/props | jsonpp